General facitlity rules of conduct

 David Maley, President, Silver Creek Sportsplex

-In addition the the officlal Roller Hockey Alliance (RHA)/NARCh rules & regulations, Silver Creek Sportsplex abides by the following Supplemental Adult League rules, Code of Conduct, and Suspension Procedure for all Adult leagues.
+In addition to the officlal Roller Hockey Alliance (RHA)/NARCh rules & regulations, Silver Creek Sportsplex abides by the following:

 Scholastic athletic competition should be fun.
 It should demonstrate high standards of ethics and sportsmanship and promote the development of good character and other important life skills.
 The highest potential of sports is achieved when participants are committed to pursuing victory with honor, through the core values of integrity, respect, responsibility, fairness, and good citizenship.
 Everyone involved in sports programs has a duty to assure that their programs impart important life skills and promote the development of good character.
 The highest potential of sports is achieved when all involved consciously teach, enforce, and embody these values and are committed to the ideal of pursuing victory with honor.
 Parents/guardians, coaches, and the student-athletes themselves each play an important role in the sports experience.